 Patent prosecution refers to the preparation and filing of an application for patent, together with the representation and advocacy of the client before a patent office to secure issuance of the patent.
 We have a robust team of experienced professionals covering an array of technical backgrounds and practice areas to handle every aspect of patent prosecution.
-The firm handles well over a thousand domestic and international patent prosecution cases each year.
+The firm handles more than 1,000 domestic and international patent prosecution cases each year.

 Patent Landscape Searches

-The search and compilation of issued patents and pending applications relevant to a specific technology or technical field.
-The analysis of the search results provides an indication of the breath, scarcity and particular characteristics of a specific area of Intellectual Property rights to provide a potential direction(s) for a business to navigate through the IP landscape uncovered and/or identify other players on the relevant IP playing field.
+These involve the search and compilation of issued patents and pending applications relevant to a specific technology or technical field.
+Analysis of the search results provides an indication of the breadth, scarcity and particular characteristics of a specific area of IP rights to provide a potential direction(s) for a business to navigate through the IP landscape uncovered and/or identify other players on the relevant IP playing field.

 The United States Patent and Trademark Office (USPTO) offers several alternatives to Federal Court litigation for U.S. patent validity challenges.
 These include: